Mgr. Eliška Poláčková Ph.D.

 Member of the Société Internationale pour l’étude du Théâtre Médiéval

 Member of the Network of the Research and Documentation of Ancient Greek and Roman Drama

 Honors and awards

 2nd prize, Evald Schorm Prize for an original play, adaptation or translation; Czech Theatre Agency DILIA, 2018 (translation of Titus Maccius Plautus "Curculio or Darmojed", translators: Tomáš Weissar, Eliška Poláčková, Daniela Urbanová, Radek Černoch)

 Scholarship from the DILIA, Czech Theatre, Literary and Audiovisual Agency for the translation of Titus Maccius Plautus Curculio (with Daniela Urbanová, Tomáš Weissar and Radek Černoch), 2018

 2nd prize ex aequo, Dean´s Prize For Outstanding BA, MA, and PhD Theses, for dissertation "Theatricality of Bohemian Literature of the Fourteenth Century"

-- monograph on with editions of Medieval Bohemical Plancts
+- monograph on Medieval Bohemical Plancts in English

 - organizing Summer Schools of Classics (with Alena Sarkissian)